NeroYuki/KansenIndex-web/frontend/src/App/Screen/Project/specialthanks.md

 - cedi4155476#1859 on Discord for providing asset file of Abyss Horizon after the game's End of Service
 - UnityPy Discord Server for providing support on datamining some titles
 - rubriciacel on Discord for providing extra CG and info correction of some CGs
+- detectivenj on Discord for labeling Black Surgenight unreleased CGs